Types of noise meter - hand-held, wearable or area meters in a noise assessment?

 The wearable noise meters were just wrong.

-A good noise assessment will use the most appropriate noise meters for the job, but it is not automatically wearable noise meters and they have to be used, and viewed, with caution.
+A good noise assessment will use the most appropriate noise meters for the job, but that is not automatically wearable noise meters and they have to be used, and viewed, with caution.

 Previous